jlevy/og-equity-compensation/README.md

 says “stock options” will be referring to employee stock options.

 ☝️ Stock options are not the same as stock;
-they are only the *right to buy stock* at a certain price and with conditions specified in the stock option agreement.
+they are only the *right to buy stock* at a certain price and under a set of conditions specified in an employee’s stock option agreement.
 We’ll get into these conditions next.
-If you have stock options, you are not a shareholder until you exercise your option and purchase your stock.

 🚧 Note this is not the same as ESPPs.

-🄳 The **strike price** is the fixed price per share at which stock options can be exercised, as set in an employee’s stock option agreement.
+🄳 The **strike price** is the fixed price per share at which stock options can be exercised, as set in the stock option agreement.
-The strike price is generally set lower (often much lower) than what people expect will be the future value of the stock, which means you can make money when you sell the stock.
+The strike price is generally set lower (often much lower) than what people expect will be the future value of the stock, which means selling the stock down the road can be profitable.

 🄳 Using stock options to purchase stock at the strike price is called **exercising** the options.

-Stock options get pretty complicated, so much of this Guide is dedicated to explaining those details.
+If you have stock options, you are not a shareholder until you exercise by purchasing some or all of your shares.

 It’s best to understand the financial and [tax implications](#taxes-on-isos-and-nsos) before deciding [when](some-stock-option-scenarios) to exercise options.

-☝️ Those with economics degrees or familiar with stock trading will tell you about the [**Black-Scholes model**](https://www.investopedia.com/university/options-pricing/black-scholes-model.asp), a general mathematical model for determining the value of options.
+☝️ Those familiar with stock trading (or those with economics degrees) will tell you about the
+[**Black-Scholes model**](https://www.investopedia.com/university/options-pricing/black-scholes-model.asp),
+a general mathematical model for determining the value of options.
 While theoretically sound, this does not have as much practical application in the context